Does 5G use more data and how much data do I need?

 How much is 8GB of data?

-With 8GB of data (8000MB), we're getting more into advanced usage territory.
+With 8GB of data (8000MB), we're getting more into advanced usage territory, as this is slightly more than the average user uses, according to the latest data we have at the time of writing.
 You could web browse, check your social media, and keep on top of your email for a full 80 hours with this much data on tap.
 Alternatively, you could stream music for 80 hours - that's more than two and a half hours per day.

 Apart from that, it would be possible to stream up to around 16 movies in medium quality each month, or one to two at high definition.